apache/doris/docs/en/developer-guide/commit-format-specification.md

         * performance: Performance optimization
         * test: Addition or repair of unit test
         * chore: Modification of build tool
-        * revert: Revert a pull request
+        * revert: Revert a previous commit
         * deps: Modification of third-party dependency Library

         Some tips：